upenn-libraries/apotheca/README.md

 The Minio API is available at [http://minio-dev.library.upenn.edu](http://minio-dev.library.upenn.edu).

-To access the Minio UI, navigate to [http://console.minio-dev.library.upenn.edu/](http://console.minio-dev.library.upenn.edu/)
+To access the Minio UI, navigate to [http://minio-console-dev.library.upenn.edu/](http://minio-console-dev.library.upenn.edu/)

 #### Solr
 Solr is running in [CloudMode](https://solr.apache.org/guide/solr/latest/deployment-guide/cluster-types.html#solrcloud-mode) which uses Apache Zookeeper to provide centralized cluster management.
 Additionally, [ZooNavigator](https://github.com/elkozmon/zoonavigator) is used to manage the Zookeeper cluster.

 ##### ZooNavigator
-To access zoonavigator, go to: [https://apotheca-dev.library.upenn.int/zoonavigator/](https://apotheca-dev.library.upenn.int/zoonavigator/)
+To access ZooNavigator, go to: [https://apotheca-dev.library.upenn.int/zoonavigator/](https://apotheca-dev.library.upenn.int/zoonavigator/)

 ##### Admin UI
 To access the Admin UI of one of the three Solr instances running in the development environment navigate to the following URL swapping `{NUM}` with the number of the instance you're trying access: